 Prioritising definitive map order making

 Potential cases are scored against a set of criteria and given a priority ranking according to the number of points scored.
 The criteria are defined on the priority criteria for definitive map case work scoring sheet (PDF, 18KB), which sets out scoring guidelines with examples of high, medium and low scores.
+Where the County Council is required to make an order to facilitate development, or a highway improvement scheme, these cases will not be subject to scoring.

 Each criterion is scored out of 10 and will be assessed independently, without consideration as to how it might be affected by any other criteria.
 Weightings have been applied to reflect the relative importance of certain criteria.
 The overall effectiveness of the criteria will be kept under review.